-Overall, USP’s full-service hydrogen peroxide program has saved the plant a significant amount of money in fines and operations.
+Overall, USP’s full-service hydrogen peroxide program has saved the plant a significant amount of money through reducing fines and increasing operational efficiencies.
 USP also maintains a consistent presence on-site, aiding in the daily collection of water and air data, which unburdens plant staff and improves the sulfide control decision-making process.
 In a collaborative and results-focused approach, USP continues to work closely with plant staff to find ways to improve the program’s effectiveness and to continue lowering the overall cost of treatment.

 Treatment results include significant reductions in H2S, increased dissolved oxygen, cost savings compared to previous year’s solutions, reduced in-house labor associated with pond treatment and improved safety over tote handling.